michaeldong1/ZOONOMIA/README.md

 ## Introduction

 This repository regroups the pipelines used to generate the different datasets used for the generation and analysis of the 241-mammal Zoonomia dataset, for the upcoming publications:
-- "Evolutionary constraint and innovation across hundreds of placental mammals" UNDER REVIEW
+- Christmas, Matthew J., et al. "Evolutionary constraint and innovation across hundreds of placental mammals."
+Science 380.6643 (2023): eabn3943.
-- and "Leveraging Base Pair Mammalian Constraint to Understand Genetic Variation and Human Disease" UNDER REVIEW
+- Sullivan, Patrick F., et al. "Leveraging base-pair mammalian constraint to understand genetic variation and human disease."
+Science 380.6643 (2023): eabn2937.

 They are set to run on the Uppmax SLURM batch system.
 All dependencies used were already installed on the Uppmax system.